The Dome

 There are 551 steps in total to reach the top of the Dome.
 Using the lift, it is reduced to 320 steps.

-Yes, there is a lift available to take you up to the terrace level, from where you must continue on foot (320 steps).
+Yes, a lift is available to take you up to the terrace level, from where you must continue on foot by climbing 320 steps.

 Yes, there are toilets available on the terrace after the Dome descent.